It Happened in the Kitchen: Background

 The Modern Kitchen Bureau was founded in 1936 to promote the idea of a modern electric kitchen.
 In 1941, the Bureau contracted with Cinécraft Productions, Inc., a sponsored film studio in Cleveland, Ohio to produce a film focusing on the importance of having a modern kitchen and how modernizing benefitted the average American family.
 An investment in one’s home to improve their quality of life "is the way Americans do things" according to the film.

 An article in the October 1941 issue of Electrical Merchandising describes the focus of the film as one of telling “audiences of several hundred people the story of all-electric kitchens in a way once possible with only one or two persons at a time—when a salesman sat down with prospects and went over the story step by step.
 The picture explains the reason for the three kitchen work centers and the various basic arrangements—covers all kinds of kitchens, old and new, large and small, city, suburban and farm—and does a genuine selling job on electric refrigerators, ranges, water heaters, roasters, dishwasher sinks, and all the other kitchen appliances.”

-Cinecraft faced several technical challenges in making the film.
+Cinécraft faced several technical challenges in making the film.
 The film’s dialogue scenes used dubbed sync sound.
 For much of the dialogue, the actors talk with their backs to the camera.
 Occasionally, there is a scene where the actors speak in a wide shot, but their voices are dubbed in.
 This is a 40-minute film with many such scenes, a rather remarkable feat of careful planning, lip-synching in post-production, and precise editing to make it seem believable.

 The film builds on the outdated gender role that men are expected to leave the house to work a job, women are expected to welcome them back with prepared meals.

 Although there are no credits on the film itself, the film's male lead is Kirk Willis, a director and actor at the Cleveland Play House.
-Hollywood-trained Ray Culley, the co-founder of Cinecraft, directed the film.
+Hollywood-trained Ray Culley, the co-founder of Cinécraft, directed the film.